MadLadSquad/MadLadSquadSite/README.md

 1. [UntitledDESessionLogout](https://github.com/MadLadSquad/UntitledDESessionLogout) - A session logout utility for UDE
 1. [UntitledDEWelcome](https://github.com/MadLadSquad/UntitledDEWelcome) - A help and welcome screen applicatino for UDE
 1. [UntitledImGuiTextUtils](https://github.com/MadLadSquad/UntitledImGuiTextUtils) - ImGui Text rendering utility functions such as rendering underlined, bold or italic text
-1. [UntitledPackageGenerator](https://github.com/MadLadSquad/UntitledPackageGenerator) - A generator for build and distribution formats such as debs, winget manifests, rpms, ebuilds, etc. to be developed
 1. [UntitledDesktopBootstrap](https://github.com/MadLadSquad/UntitledDesktopBootstrap) - A collection of scripts that creates needed folders and files when first installing UDE
 1. [UntitledDBusUtils](https://github.com/MadLadSquad/UntitledDBusUtils) - A collection of utilities for dealing with [dbus](https://en.wikipedia.org/wiki/D-Bus), to be developed
 1. [UntitledXDGBasedir](https://github.com/MadLadSquad/UntitledXDGBasedir) - An implementation of the [XDG base directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html)